Crunchify/crunchify-pro-plugins/all-in-one-optimizer-customizer-readme.txt

 1. Unpack the all-in-one-optimizer-customizer.zip.
 2. Upload the file to the /wp-content/plugins/ directory.
 3. Activate the plugin through the Plugins menu in WordPress.
-4. Configure the options under Admin Panel AIOW Optimizer -> General Options.
+4. Configure the options under Admin Panel -> AIO Optimizer.
-5. Activate your license by putting your activation key which you got in your email under Admin Panel AIOW Optimizer -> Activate License.
+5. Activate your license by putting your activation key which you got in your email under Admin Panel AIO Optimizer -> Settings.
 6. Done and Ready.

 == Changelog ==

+= 3.0.0 =
+* Testing upto 6.0.1
+* Fixed PHP warning messages for PHP 8.0
+* Fixed PHP warning messages for PHP 8.1

 = 2.2.2 =
 * Bug Fixes